 Students combine their knowledge of Chinese language and culture with their technical or business expertise by working as interns in mainland China, Hong Kong, and Taiwan.
 (Note: Post pandemic, currently, internship opportunities are offered in Hong Kong and Taiwan only).
 We offer 8-12 week internships during the summer or 6 to 12 month internships at various times during the year.
 We also encourage students to explore exciting new hybrid Study Abroad + summer internship opportunities in Hong Kong and Taiwan.

-Earn transfer credit and experience Chinese culture at University of Hong Kong and Southern University of Science & Technology, Shenzhen.
+Earn transfer credit and experience Chinese culture at universities in mainland China, Hong Kong, and Taiwan.

 See MISTI Program Discovery page for details.
 Explore opportunities for longer stays in Greater China with our new, hybrid Study Abroad + Internship option. i.e. semester abroad + a summer internship.

-- January IAP Chinese language studies in Shenzhen
+- January IAP Chinese language studies in Taiwan

 - University of Hong Kong

 MIT-China Educational Technology Initiative (MIT-CETI)

 More than an internship, the MIT-China Educational Technology Initiative (MIT-CETI) is a student-run Greater China teaching and educational technology implementation initiative.
 Since 1996, MIT-CETI has worked with students and faculty in China on science and engineering course content through online platforms such as OpenCourseWare, iLabs (Internet labs), and D-Lab (development labs).
 These full summer workshops or “camps” now extend to 10 universities and high schools spanning mainland China, Hong Kong, and Taiwan.

 See links below for CETI details: